David A. Taylor

-My work internationally has been supported by a Career Grant from the National Association of Science Writers, grants from the National Endowment of the Humanities, and fellowships from the Virginia Center for the Creative Arts.
-With a fellowship from the International Reporting Project, I got the chance to report on malaria research and prevention in West Africa.
-My short fiction collection Success: Stories received the Washington Writers Publishing House prize for fiction, and was a People's Choice finalist in the Virginia Literary Awards.
-I've been a PEN/Faulkner visiting writer to DC Public Schools and teach science writing with Johns Hopkins University.
-For more, visit www.davidataylor.org.
+My work has been supported by a Career Grant from the National Association of Science Writers, grants from the National Endowment of the Humanities, and fellowships from the Virginia Center for the Creative Arts and a Hawthornden Literary Fellowship.
+With a fellowship from the International Reporting Project, I reported on malaria research and prevention in West Africa.
+My short fiction collection Success: Stories received the Washington Writers Publishing House prize for fiction, and was a People's Choice finalist in the Library of Virginia Literary Awards.
+Thanks to the PEN/Faulkner Foundation I've been a visiting writer to DC Public Schools.
+I teach writing with Johns Hopkins University's science writing program.
+Visit www.davidataylor.org.

 Cork Wars: Intrigue and Industry in World War II